FernandoIbrahim/lucky-pick/README.md

 **LuckPick** is a straightforward web application where users can play a simple game by guessing a correct random number between 1 and 100.

 The application was developed using React.js on the frontend, with **shadcn/ui** as the component library to ensure a clean and modern user interface.
-On the backend, I used Node.js with Express.js for routing and Sequelize as the ORM.
-For the database, we chose SQLite due to its simplicity and the advantage of being serverless, making it ideal for lightweight applications and rapid development.
+On the backend, it was used Node.js with Express.js for routing and Sequelize as the ORM.
+For the database, it was chosen SQLite due to its simplicity and the advantage of being serverless, making it ideal for lightweight applications and rapid development.

 # Considered Assumptions